Aruljothee/intern-notes--Aruljothee-/Week1.md

 Query Parameters
-role=intern - Specifies the role as intern. track=python - Specifies the learning track as Python.
+role=intern - Specifies the role as intern. track=java - Specifies the learning track as Java.
 Response Body

 The response body contains the query parameters sent with the GET request.